 Why have a Safe Zone program?

-- Approximately 3.6 percent of the population in Ohio identifies as LGBT, this means that LGBT and questioning students are present on our college campus, many of whom are in various stages of identity development and are in need of support regardless of the school’s affiliation.
+- Approximately 3.6 percent of the population in Ohio identifies as LGBTQ+, this means that LGBTQ+ and questioning students are present on our college campus, many of whom are in various stages of identity development and are in need of support regardless of the school’s affiliation.
 Moreover, homosexuality is an identity that is often invisible.
-The Safe Zone program asserts a visual statement of support to our lesbian, gay, bisexual, transgender, and queer (LGBTQ) students.
+The Safe Zone program asserts a visual statement of support to our lesbian, gay, bisexual, transgender, and queer (LGBTQ+) students.

 Is Safe Zone appropriate at a Jesuit university?